10 Communication Services Stocks With Whale Alerts In Today's Session - Benzinga

 These itemized elaborations have been created using the accompanying table.

-• For SE SE, we notice a put option trade that happens to be neutral, expiring in 18 day(s) on March 18, 2022.
-This event was a transfer of 38 contract(s) at a $135.00 strike.
-The total cost received by the writing party (or parties) was $26.9K, with a price of $710.0 per contract.
-There were 1072 open contracts at this strike prior to today, and today 1910 contract(s) were bought and sold.
+• For TWTR TWTR, we notice a put option trade that happens to be bearish, expiring in 79 day(s) on May 20, 2022.
+This event was a transfer of 250 contract(s) at a $36.00 strike.
+The total cost received by the writing party (or parties) was $108.7K, with a price of $435.0 per contract.
+There were 1609 open contracts at this strike prior to today, and today 1310 contract(s) were bought and sold.

-• For GOOGL GOOGL, we notice a call option trade that happens to be bullish, expiring in 4 day(s) on March 4, 2022.
-This event was a transfer of 20 contract(s) at a $2750.00 strike.
-The total cost received by the writing party (or parties) was $31.0K, with a price of $1550.0 per contract.
-There were 474 open contracts at this strike prior to today, and today 926 contract(s) were bought and sold.
+• For PARA PARA, we notice a call option trade that happens to be bullish, expiring in 16 day(s) on March 18, 2022.
+This event was a transfer of 100 contract(s) at a $30.00 strike.
+The total cost received by the writing party (or parties) was $50.3K, with a price of $503.0 per contract.
+There were 12795 open contracts at this strike prior to today, and today 945 contract(s) were bought and sold.

-• Regarding SKLZ SKLZ, we observe a put option trade with bearish sentiment.
-It expires in 172 day(s) on August 19, 2022.
-Parties traded 200 contract(s) at a $5.00 strike.
-The total cost received by the writing party (or parties) was $45.9K, with a price of $230.0 per contract.
-There were 758 open contracts at this strike prior to today, and today 200 contract(s) were bought and sold.
+• Regarding SE SE, we observe a put option trade with bullish sentiment.
+It expires in 16 day(s) on March 18, 2022.
+Parties traded 100 contract(s) at a $115.00 strike.
+The total cost received by the writing party (or parties) was $69.6K, with a price of $696.0 per contract.
+There were 955 open contracts at this strike prior to today, and today 478 contract(s) were bought and sold.

 Options Alert Terminology